GoogleChrome/web.dev/src/site/content/en/blog/signin-form-best-practice/index.md

 Browsers on different platforms size fonts differently, so it's difficult to specify a particular font size that works well everywhere.
 A quick survey of popular websites shows sizes of 13–16 px on desktop: matching that physical size is a good minimum for text on mobile.

-This means you need to use a larger pixel size on mobile: 16 px on Chrome on desktop is quite legible, but even with 20/20 vision it's difficult to read 16 px text on Chrome on Android.
+This means you need to use a larger pixel size on mobile: 16 px on Chrome on desktop is quite legible, but even with good vision it's difficult to read 16 px text on Chrome on Android.
 You can set different font pixel sizes for different viewport sizes using [media queries](https://developers.google.com/web/fundamentals/design-and-ux/responsive#apply_media_queries_based_on_viewport_size).
 20 px is about right on mobile—but you should test this out with friends or colleagues who don't have 20/20 vision.

 The [Document doesn't use legible font sizes](https://web.dev/font-size/) Lighthouse audit can help you automate the process of detecting text that's too small.

 {% Aside 'caution' %}
 Unfortunately, autofill text (on Chrome for Android, at least) is small, and can't be sized with CSS.

-There's a bug for this at [crbug.com/953689](crbug.com/953689).
+There's a bug for this at [crbug.com/953689](https://crbug.com/953689).
 If you think this is important, star it!
 {% endAside %}

-### Provide enough space between inputs
+### Provide enough space between inputs {​: #size-margins-correctly }

 Add enough margin to make inputs work well as touch targets.
 In other words, aim for about a finger width of margin.

-### Make sure your inputs are clearly visible
+### Make sure your inputs are clearly visible {​: #ensure-inputs-visible }

 The default border styling for inputs makes them hard to see.
 They're almost invisible on some platforms such as Chrome for Android.